epoch-rand/temporalProfile/README.md

 # temporalProfile
-A tool for video analysis for inspecting frame consistency through a sequence of images.
+A video analysis tool for inspecting frame consistency through a sequence of images.